StateVoicesNational/Spoke/docs/HOWTO_BUY_NUMBERS_IN_SPOKE.md

 7. Search by area code to find numbers
 8. Click the buy button when you're ready to buy the number. - You should see: "The number has been associated with this messaging service" in the modal when you buy a number.
 That is the indicator that the number is being linked to Spoke.
    ![number purchased](images/twilio_number_buying_guide/blurred_number_purchased.png "Number Purchased")

+## How to transition between Per-Campaign and Per-Org purchasing of phone numbers in Spoke
+The main difference between the Per-Campaign setup and the Per-Org set is between these four evironment variables.

+- Using Service Manager
+Settings for PER-CAMPAIGN: We Use these variables:
+  - `TWILIO_MULTI_ORG=1`
+  - `EXPERIMENTAL_PHONE_INVENTORY=1`

+PLUS

+Per Campaign Services Manager
+- per-campaign-messageservices
+- details instructions here